ale627/ale627.github.io/important.md

 ---
 layout: post
-permalink: /important.html
+permalink: /want.html
-title:  "What is important to you?"
+title:  "What do you want?"
-pagename: "Important"
+pagename: "Want"
 ---

-You exist.
-You want.
-How do you get?
+How do you get things you want?

 First, you need direction.
 You have to know where you want to go, in order to go there.
+What you want, in order to get it.

+This means not simultaneous wanting two things which are mutually exclusive.

 Not everyone has the same priorities in life.
-Some don't have any.
-Most do, but their priorities are decided on-the-fly or as a result of circumstances.
+Some people haven't prioritized at all, flying by the seat of their pants.
+Most have, but their priorities lack rigor - they are flimsy.

-Flimsy priorities lead to fuzzy decision making, meaning you might do different things under the same conditions.
+Flimsy priorities lead to fuzzy decision making, meaning you might act differently under similar conditions.
 The only long-term output from this sort of process is randomness.

 Therefore it's important to define your priorities in a robust way, even if those priorities are relaxing 24/7 and going barefoot.
 It's important to decide and know why you decided, to avoid regret later in life.